IndigenousEngineering/IndigenousEngineering.github.io/projects/Cherokee-Online.md

 Word clouds are a visualization tool used to model the importance of particular words & ideas within a corpus of text data.
 Words that appear more frequently in a text are represented as more “important” in the word cloud by larger size, bolder text, etc. The underlying assumption of a word cloud as a visualization tool is that the more frequently a word or phrase appears in the corpus, the more closely connected it is to the text.

-I created an instantaneous word cloud from tweets containing the word "Cherokee" immediately following the February 7th, 2020 Democratic debate (in which Senator Warren participated), around 10:30 pm EST. The most frequent vocabulary words found in the tweets show that up until shortly after the debate the biggest news around the word "Cherokee" was the tribe's [donation of several culturally vital varieties of seeds](https://anadisgoi.com/archive/2756-cherokee-nation-first-tribe-in-u-s-to-send-heirloom-seeds-to-global-seed-vault-in-norway) to the [Svalbard Global Seed Vault](https://www.nordgen.org/sgsv/), as reported by The Guardian [in a story](https://www.theguardian.com/world/2020/feb/07/cherokee-nation-seeds-arctic-vault-svalbard) dated February 7th, 12:27 EST. As the Cherokee Nation is only the second Indigenous tribe to contribute to the vault, and the seeds contributed [predate European arrival in North America](https://www.cherokeephoenix.org/Article/index/114057), it makes sense that this news would dominate.
+I created an instantaneous word cloud from tweets containing the word "Cherokee" immediately following the February 7th, 2020 Democratic debate (in which Senator Warren participated), around 10:30 pm EST. The most frequent vocabulary words found in the tweets show that up until shortly after the debate the biggest news around the word "Cherokee" was the tribe's [donation of several culturally vital varieties of seeds](https://anadisgoi.com/archive/2756-cherokee-nation-first-tribe-in-u-s-to-send-heirloom-seeds-to-global-seed-vault-in-norway) to the [Svalbard Global Seed Vault](https://www.nordgen.org/sgsv/), as reported by The Guardian [in a story](https://www.theguardian.com/world/2020/feb/07/cherokee-nation-seeds-arctic-vault-svalbard) dated February 7th, 12:27 EST. As the Cherokee Nation is only the second Indigenous tribe to contribute to the vault, and the seeds contributed [predate European arrival in North America](https://www.cherokeephoenix.org/Article/index/114057), it makes sense that this news would dominate:

 <img src="https://raw.githubusercontent.com/IndigenousEngineering/Cherokee_online/master/dataviz/Cherokee_and_not_offended_word_cloud_February%202020.png?token=AJ2DZT7RJMKH33DY44NKNVC6MJMQU" alt="Cherokee word cloud, 02/07 10:30 pm EST" width="500"/>